SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/GPT- 4.5 Gossip Crushed but a 100T Transformer Model Coming Plus ByteDance + the Mixtral Price Drop.md

 ## Metadata
 - Author: [[AI Explained]]
+- Date: 2023-12-18
 - Full Title: GPT- 4.5 Gossip Crushed but a 100T Transformer Model Coming?
 Plus ByteDance + the Mixtral Price Drop
 - Category: #articles
+- Summary: The content discusses rumors about GPT 4.5 and denials from OpenAI employees.
+It then covers the ET Transformer, a chip designed to run Transformers models, and its potential impact on generative AI.
+The article also mentions the Mixture of Experts model, price reductions, and allegations of ByteDance using OpenAI technology in violation of terms.
+Finally, there is a mention of a statement from the head of research at ByteDance about a super strong model expected to arrive soon.
 - URL: https://youtube.com/watch?v=K0XZ_ShxWkI&si=H4aHFcHzmdCAqejU

 ## Highlights